guotong1988/guotong1988.github.io/research/_posts/2023-12-01-autonomous-learning.md

 1) LLMs to do conversation with human.

-2) An intent recognition module to determine when to update data/knowledge in the system.
+2) An intent recognition module to determine when and how to update data/knowledge in the system.

 3) An data management module to update the training dataset.